 Length & Ease of Set-Up

-For the most part, hammock straps are designed to be easy to use.
+For the most part, hammock straps are easy to use by design.
 However, the ease of use of a given strap set is partially determined by the orientation of the trees at your campsite.

 If you’re at a campsite where the trees are very far apart, you’ll need a suspension kit with a long length to be able to pitch your camp at night.
 Of course, this longer length means more weight and bulk in your pack.
 But, it’s ideal if you suspect that pitching your sleeping area might be a challenge in your chosen camping environment.